SidNimbvikar062/pursuit-ai-native-june/unit converter/README.md

 A comprehensive and intuitive browser extension for converting between various units of measurement, designed for quick and easy use directly from your browser's toolbar.

 About This Project
+Ever found yourself in a rush, maybe tackling a complex science problem or following a foreign recipe, and suddenly hit a wall with unfamiliar units?
+Picture a student frantically searching "convert miles to kilometers" in a new tab, only to get distracted by social media or clutter their browser with yet another open page.
+This Universal Unit Converter extension solves that problem by putting a powerful, instant conversion tool right where you need it – in your browser's toolbar.
+It's designed to be fast, accurate, and keep your browsing experience clean and focused.

 This project delivers a versatile Unit Converter as a browser extension.
 It allows users to convert values across multiple categories, including:

 Length (including niche units like Astronomical Units, Leagues, Nautical Miles)